-This course aims to introduce the broad shape of the biblical story and show how the Christian gospel is integral to biblical theology.
-It explores the unity, diversity and central themes of the Bible to make sense of the relationships between the Bible, theology, and all of life.
+This course approaches the Bible from the perspective of biblical theology, which allows the Bible to tell its own story as a unified grand narrative that culminates in the person and work of Jesus Christ.
+To explore the unity, diversity and central themes of the Bible to make sense of the relationship between the Bible, theology, and all of life.